systemhalted/systemhalted.github.io/_posts/2022-12-22-language-part-3-vocabulary.md

 description: This is Part 3 of Language series where we will talk about vocabulary.
 ---

+*** Disclaimer ***: I am not a linquist and have no knowledge about languages.
+Even though I am filing this under `Linguistic` category, it is more of my `Insane Thoughts` and thus is twin filed under that category as well.

 Vocabulary is an essential part of language that refers to the set of words that we use to express our thoughts, feelings, and ideas.
 It is a key aspect of effective communication, as it allows us to express a wide range of concepts and ideas in a clear and concise manner.

 Vocabulary can be defined as the words of a language, including single items and phrases or chunks of several words which convey a particular meaning, the way individual words do. [^1]